AN 'INTERESTING AND ENJOYABLE'

 or undergraduate level.
 I wish it had been around

-when I was that age.’
+when I was that age.
+It should go into schools.’

 - Professor John Carey

-though a narrative voiced by Benjamin Zephaniah,
+features a narration voiced by Benjamin Zephaniah,

-to stimulate discussion and reflection,
+to stimulate discussion and reflection.

 £9.95 plus £1.95 p&p (U.K.)